 Gath’ring winter fuel

-As night closed in, the page was losing the will to continue.
-Wenceslas urges him on, allowing his miraculous survival at the expense of his own life
+As night closed in, the page was losing the will to continue, but Wenceslas urged him on.
+The Good King ensured the miraculous survival of his servant at the expense of his own life.

 Why ‘the feast of Stephen’?

-Stephen is widely acknowledged as the first Christian martyr - his death was witnessed and recorded by Paul.
-His 'feast' is the Second Day of Christmas (26 December) but this is now more commonly known as Boxing Day in most of the English-speaking world (though not the USA)
+Stephen is widely acknowledged as the first Christian martyr — his death was witnessed and recorded by Paul.
+His ‘feast’ is the Second of the Eight Days of Christmas celebrated by Christians— the 26th December.
+This is now more commonly known as Boxing Day in most of the English-speaking world (though not the USA).